homeylab/helm-charts/charts/bookstack/README.md

 3. markdown
 4. plaintext

-A valid configuration should be provided and in most cases, a valid object storage provider configuration for remote archiving.
+A valid configuration should be provided and a valid object storage provider configuration(s) for remote archiving.
 Credentials can be specified directly in the config section or via `fileBackups.existingSecret`, see [here](https://github.com/homeylab/bookstack-file-exporter#authentication) for more information on getting/setting credentials for exporting.

 Example configuration below using minio, place inside `fileBackups.config` string block.
 ```yaml